hjhsalo/social-auth-backend-b2access/README.rst

 Usage
 -----

-Set up an service at B2ACCESS .............................
+Set up a service at B2ACCESS .............................

 There needs to exist an entry for your site/app/service at